How much do wedding flowers actually cost?

 You have to be happy with your suppliers, build relationships with them, trust them and feel comfortable being honest with your thoughts to them.

-I really hope this blog has helped to clarify what goes into your flowers and why they can sometimes seem 'expensive'.
+I really hope this blog has helped to clarify what goes into your flowers and why they can sometimes seem 'expensive' but don't forget, your personal flowers are yours too keep as a forever memory.
 If not helpful, I hope it was at least an interesting insight into my small business.

 I would love to hear your comments below if you have any to share.